NordicSemiconductor/pc-ble-driver/Issues.md

 MSDDisable
 ```

-#### SEGGER OB sends invalid packet
+#### Invalid USB packets/drops data

-1. SEGGER OB does not send two packet terminations (0xC0) from UART to USB host.
-SEGGER OB does not send 0xC0,0x00 from UART to USB host.
+SEGGER J-Link-OB sends invalid USB packets from J-Link-OB UART to USB host and drops data.

+For example, SEGGER J-Link-OB does not send 0xC0, 0x00 from UART to USB host.
-2. After d1 02 7d is received no more data is received in PC application, CTS is kept high.
-Assuming this is a side-effect of 1)
+After 0xD1 0x02 0x7D is received no more data is received in PC application, CTS is kept high.
+This has been observed in Linux using VirtualBox with Oracle VM VirtualBox Extension Pack.

 ![USB Analyzer](./doc/segger_ob_usb_analyzer.png)
 ![Logic Analyzer](./doc/segger_ob_logic_analyzer.png)

+The only way to mitigate this is to not use VirtualBox.

+#### Starts clocking data at 9600 baud

+Sometimes SEGGER-J-Link-OB starts to clock UART data at 9600 baud even if a different baud rate is configured.

+This leads to timeout errors (NRF_ERROR_TIMEOUT) in pc-ble-driver since the connectivity firmware is not able to interpret the data.

+The only way to mitigate this is to close the serial port and try again.

+#### Hardware flow control detection

+Sometimes SEGGER-J-Link-OB gets the hardware flow control detection wrong.
+A generic way to circumvent this is to open the UART port and use a dummy baud rate first and then use the wanted baud rate.
+This will restart the hardware flow control detection.
+This mitigation is implemented in pc-ble-driver.